andk123/andk123.github.io/_projects/imagecompress.md

 ## Main idea is to Capture the features

+The main idea when using the autoencoder in this problem is to capture the features of the images while disregarding the noise.
+Now, the next idea is to find a relation between the features collected from a high resolution image and the features of the same image in a lower resolution.
 - Decode an image using High resolution model
 - Use the latent representation from this high resolution image
 - Decode this representation using the Medium resolution model